By Emporium 419

 Well, they're wrong.

 Weather-related joint pain is real.
 Scientists have studied it.
-They’ve measured it.
-And they’ve figured out
+Scientists have measured it.
+And they've figured out exactly why it happens.

 The Science: Why Weather Affects Your Joints